|Monogrammed cloth napkins and plates were awaiting us as we were seated at La Cabrera last night.|

-Before dinner, we decided to find a local pharmacy to purchase some over-the-counter items for the upcoming Antarctica cruise, also buying enough for the first few months in Africa as well.
+Before dinner, we decided to find a local pharmacy to purchase some over-the-counter items for the upcoming Antarctica cruise, also buying enough for the first few months in Africa.
 We were impressed with the “caged” pharmacist’s ability to find everything on our list in the tiny space.

 |Roasted garlic in the finest of olive oil.|

-When we arrived at La Cabrera at 6:15 we discovered a queue of a dozen people waiting outside to take advantage of the “happy hour” pricing as well.
+When we arrived at La Cabrera at 6:15, we discovered a queue of a dozen people waiting outside to take advantage of the “happy hour” pricing as well.
 We found our spot in line and waited along with the others as several more diners arrived during the waiting period.
-By 6:40 pm, they started letting us “bargain hunters” enter the restaurant to quickly be seated in a relatively tight space.
+By 6:40 pm, they started letting us “bargain hunters” enter the restaurant to be seated in a relatively tight space quickly.

 As we’ve walked the restaurant-lined streets of the Palermo Soho district over this past six days, we’ve noted dozens of restaurants where we’ll never be able to dine when they don’t open until 9:00 or 10:00 pm.
 However, we’ve been able to find enough restaurants to suits our needs that open by 6:00 or 7:00 pm.

-After last night’s stupendous experience, not only in regard to the good food and service but, also the highly cultural event, we certainly look forward to returning to La Cabrera several more times during the “happy hour” period.
-As a footnote, this restaurant is certainly worth visiting in the later hours at full price for those who prefer to dine later in the evening when the pace may be more relaxed.
+After last night’s spectacular experience, not only regarding the excellent food and service but also the highly cultural event, we certainly look forward to returning to La Cabrera several more times during the “happy hour” period.
+As a footnote, this restaurant is certainly worth visiting in the later hours at a total price for those who prefer to dine later in the evening when the pace may be more relaxed.

 |To reach my required 60 grams of protein each day, I added this egg and red pepper dish, cooked to perfection.
 This alone would have been a big enough meal for me with its four eggs.
 Good grief.
 I ate the whole thing as we took our time and dined at a leisurely pace.|

-Last night’s meal, including wine, beer, and generous tip totaled US $46.23 (ARS 871.70) after the 40% discount.
+Last night’s meal, including wine, beer, and a generous tip, totaled US $46.23 (ARS 871.70) after the 40% discount.
 Wow!
 Subsequently, we’re averaging only US $34 (ARS 641) per day, keeping in mind that we only eat dinner out.
-This amount includes the food we’d purchased at the mini-mart for Christmas Eve and Christmas Day when we weren’t willing to spend the above mentioned high prices for the fixed priced menus on those two holiday nights.
+This amount includes the food we’d purchased at the mini-mart for Christmas Eve and Christmas Day when we weren’t willing to spend the above-mentioned high prices for the fixed-priced menus on those two holiday nights.

-The food at La Cabrera was over-the-top fresh, hot, delicious and beautifully presented on sizzling platters.
-Both of us couldn’t have enjoyed the experience more and look forward to a repeat performance in the near future.
+The food at La Cabrera was over-the-top fresh, hot, delicious, and beautifully presented on sizzling platters.
+Both of us couldn’t have enjoyed the experience more and look forward to a repeat performance soon.
 Next time, I won’t order so much food since I’m still stuffed this morning.